NeeralBhalgat/AIPolicyBench/README.md

 # Copy and edit the environment file
 cp env.example .env
 # Add your DeepSeek API key to .env
+# The system will automatically load API keys from .env
 ```

 ### **3. Build Vector Database** (if needed)